A Driver of Competitive Success

 The Mack Institute’s Agenda in the Management of Innovation

 Traditional frameworks for business decision making, which often implicitly focus on established technological paradigms, are less applicable in rapidly changing environments.
 Managers who understand the frameworks and mindsets necessary for successful innovation are best positioned to handle the challenges ahead.

 The Mack Institute works to identify priority issues in the field and to fund research addressing these core concepts.
 Key innovation management concepts include managing uncertainty and risk, open innovation, and scenario thinking and decision strategies.

 Nearly all organizations, from corporations to government agencies, face the challenge of responding to new business models, which have often been developed outside their organization.
 From issues of intellectual property to designing and managing alliances between firms to evaluating new technologies to transforming processes and organizations, the new insights on the management of innovation are important for decision makers to master.

 The Mack Institute for Innovation Management advances knowledge in four areas: innovation opportunities, strategies for innovating, leading and organizing for innovation, and capturing economic value from innovation investments.
 These research priorities communicate our reach and scope, provide a blueprint for our conferences and research, and stimulate industry-academic dialogue.

-What Distinguishes Penn Wharton Entrepreneurship and the Mack Institute?
+What Distinguishes Penn Venture Lab and the Mack Institute?

-Penn Wharton Entrepreneurship and the Mack Institute play complementary roles at Penn.
+Penn Venture Lab and the Mack Institute play complementary roles at Penn.